sujith-padmanabhan/pdsnd_github/README.md

 pdsnd_github

 ### Description
-Usign  numpy and pandas to analyse bike data
+Using  numpy and pandas to analyse bike data

 ### Files used
 bikeshare.py